-The Final Report of the Royal Commission into Aged Care Quality and Safety was released on 26th February 2021.
-The Report has been sub-titled "Care, Dignity and Respect".
+The Final Report of the Royal Commission into Aged Care Quality and Safety was released on .
+The Report is sub-titled "Care, Dignity and Respect".

 The Royal Commission was conducted by the appointed Commissioners Mr. Tony Pagone (QC) and Ms. Lynelle Briggs (AO).
 Unfortunately the two commissioners have conflicting recommendations on a number of key issues including oversight of the sector and important funding issues.

 heard from 641 witnesses, including residents, staff, families and industry experts.

 held almost 100 days of hearings.

 accepted more than 10,500 public submissions.